Portal-omnic/blog/_posts/2024-02-16-VCT-Americas-Kickoff-2024-Primer.md

 G2: Making their debut in VCT Americas after acquiring most of The Guard roster.
 LOUD: Retained most of their roster from last year and is expected to be strong.

 The VCT Americas 2024 Kickoff is set to be a thrilling event, with a blend of veteran teams and emerging talents.
-The shifts in team rosters and the formation of new 'super teams' add an extra layer of excitement and unpredictability to the tournament.
+The shifts in team rosters and the formation of new 'superteams' add an extra layer of excitement and unpredictability to the tournament.

 [Omnic.AI](https://www.omnic.ai/) is an AI-powered performance gaming tool designed to help you game smarter.
 Our technology provides resources for professional esports players, content creators, production teams and every day gamers to do what they love — faster and smarter through the power of AI.
 If you would like to take your game to the next level with Omnic Forge click [here](https://forge.omnic.ai/).